"There's no such thing as bad weather,

 ― Alfred Wainwright

-This phrase hails from Scandinavian heritage which feels extremely fitting for our climate here in the upper Great Plains.
+The frigid air has arrived.
+This phrase, up above, hails from Scandinavian heritage which feels extremely fitting for our climate here in the upper Great Plains.

 When working outside for extended periods during the magical season of winter my main priorities are: